By Richard Jolly

 It is why Barcelona’s gain is Liverpool’s loss.
 The Premier League’s, too.
-Its runner-up will be compensated with around 88 million euros.
-The league will have to find someone else to occupy the attention.
-Suarez monopolized it.
+Its runners-up will be compensated with around £70 million.
+The division will have to find someone else to occupy the attention.
+Suarez monopolised it.

 You can look at the numbers to try and measure his impact.
 He scored 31 league goals last season, a record in a 38-game division, without requiring a single penalty and after missing the first five matches because, all too typically, of a lengthy suspension.
 Over his career, he made fewer appearances for Liverpool than Fernando Torres, an out-and-out predator, and scored more goals.